dylan-lang/opendylan/documentation/library-reference/source/lid.rst

     Linker-Options: *options*

-Specifies additional options and libraries to be passed to the linker when building this DLL or EXE.
-Unlike the C-Libraries: keyword, the options and libraries specified here apply only to this Dylan library;
+Specifies additional options and libraries to be passed to the linker when building this binary.
+Unlike the *C-Libraries:* keyword, the options and libraries specified here apply only to this Dylan library;
 they are not propagated to any libraries which use this library.